Real-normalized differentials: limits on stable curves: Limits of zeroes of RN differentials

 \section{Limits of zeroes of RN differentials}

 In this section we finally state and prove our main result describing limits of zeroes of RN differentials.
-We will show that if the limits of zeroes of $\Psi_{X_k}$ exist, as a collection of points on $C$ with multiplicities, then these limits are the divisor of zeroes of a suitable ``twisted" collection of RN differentials on the components $C^v$, which may have higher order poles at some of the nodes.
+We will show that if the limits of zeroes of $\Psi_{X_k}$ exist, as a collection of points on $C$ with multiplicities, then these limits are the divisor of zeroes of a suitable ``twisted" collection of RN differentials on the components $C^v$, which may have higher order poles at some of the nodes where we specify that the residues are given by the series~\ref{c-series}.
 This twisted differential $\Phi$ arises as the limit of restrictions of $\Psi_k$ to $C^v$, scaled by some sequence of positive reals $\mu_k$ depending on $v$.

 Suppose $X_k$ is a sequence of smooth jet curves such that $C_k$ converge to a stable curve $C$, and that in this sequence the limit of the divisor of zeroes of $\Psi_k$ exists, as a collection of points of $C$, with multiplicity.
 Since the space of singular parts $\sigma_\ell$, considered up to scaling all of them at once by $\RR_+$, is compact, there exists a subsequence in which the singular parts $\lbrace\sigma_{\ell,k}\rbrace$, considered up to scaling by $\RR_+$, converge.
 Since the zeroes of a differential are preserved under such scaling, we can further rescale all singular parts in the sequence so that the singular parts themselves converge (not just up to scaling).
 Thus without loss of generality we can assume that the sequence of smooth jet curves $X_k$ converges to a stable jet curve $X$.
 Furthermore, since every such convergent sequence contains an admissible subsequence, without loss of generality for the rest of this section we will fix once and for all an admissible sequence $\lbrace X_k\rbrace=\lbrace X_{w_k,u_k,\us_k}\rbrace$ converging to $X$.
 By theorem~\ref{thm:limits} there exists a limit RN differential $\Psi$ on $C$, and our goal is to investigate the limits of zeroes of $\Psi_k$ on those components $C^v$ where $\Psi$ is identically zero.